Lil Nas X raids Area 51 in new animated "Old Town Road" music video

 While responding to a fan's tweet to have Lil Nas X perform at the "Storm Area 51, They Can't Stop All of Us" event, the rising star also said he would perform at it for free.

-The event's aim, which is widely believed to be a joke, is to gather people and penetrate the Nellis Air Force Base in Nevada to "see them aliens."
+The event, titled Storm Area 51, They Can't Stop All of Us, is widely believed to be a joke.
+The goal is to gather people and penetrate the Nellis Air Force Base in Nevada to "see them aliens."
+According to its Facebook page, 1.5 million people have said they will attend.

-"We will all meet up at the Area 51 Alien Center tourist attraction and coordinate our entry," the Facebook event page said.
+"We will all meet up at the Area 51 Alien Center tourist attraction and coordinate our entry," the Facebook event page reads.
 "If we naruto run, we can move faster than their bullets."
-"Naruto run" refers to protagonist Naruto Ozumaki's distinctive running style in the Japanese anime series "Naruto."
+"Naruto run" refers to protagonist Naruto Uzumaki's distinctive running style in the Japanese anime series "Naruto."
+The running style is leaning forward with arms draped behind the back that some believe makes them run faster.

 The event page is filled with satirical strategic plans, including throwing pebbles, and hilarious memes poking fun at what would happen if they were successful.
 Other celebrities on Twitter also had something to say about the planned raid.